The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Abstract

 \section{Abstract}

-We construct the Bruhat-Tits stratification of the ramified unitary Rapoport-Zink space, with the level being the stabilizer of a vertex lattice.
-We develop the local model theory for Bruhat-Tits strata, proving their normality and Cohen-Macaulayness, and provide precise dimension formulas.
-Additionally, we establish an explicit isomorphism between Bruhat-Tits strata and Deligne-Lusztig varieties, revealing new phenomena beyond the previously studied Coxeter-type cases.
+We construct the Bruhat--Tits stratification of the reduced locus of the ramified unitary Rapoport--Zink space of signature $(n-1,1)$, with the level being the stabilizer of a vertex lattice.
+We develop the local model theory for Bruhat--Tits strata, proving their normality and Cohen--Macaulayness, and provide precise dimension formulas.
+Additionally, we establish an explicit scheme-theoretical isomorphism between Bruhat--Tits strata and Deligne--Lusztig varieties.